wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-administer-use-powershell.md

 	For a full list of the storage account types, see [https://msdn.microsoft.com/zh-cn/library/azure/hh264518.aspx](https://msdn.microsoft.com/zh-cn/library/azure/hh264518.aspx).

-For information on creating an Azure Storage account by using the Azure <!-- deleted by customization preview portal --><!-- keep by customization: begin -->Management Portal<!-- keep by customization: end -->, see [Create, manage, or delete a storage account](/documentation/articles/storage-create-storage-account).
+For information on creating an Azure Storage account by using the Azure preview portal, see [Create, manage, or delete a storage account](/documentation/articles/storage-create-storage-account).

 If you have already had a Storage account but do not know the account name and account key, you can use the following commands to retrieve the information: